derek-knox/Coding-For-Designers/Breaking Barriers/Coding Color.md

 ^*

 You will notice the sample RGB colors above range from 0-255 for each byte’s value.
 If I invented the RGB code, 1-256 would be used instead.
 I did not invent it and instead we must use 0-255.
+Sad.

 Counting starting at zero instead of one is a recurring pattern you will see in coding.
 This is one of the fundamental aspects that throws non-coders off when first learning more about coding.
 We have started counting from *one not zero our entire lives*.
-This is admittedly a difficult pill to swallow.
+This is admittedly a difficult pill to swallow, but we must.
 It will become second nature in time.

 Hexadecimal is another common color code.
 It represents the same color range as RGB, just differently.
 Instead of a range between *0-255* for each R, G, and B value, HEX uses *00-FF* for each.
 The letters A-F replace the numbers 10-15 (one character instead of two).
 Additionally, the *#* symbol often precedes the value.
 Example time.